requently Asked Questions

 Answer: Uninsured adults, 18 – 64 years old, who reside in Martin County and meet income eligibility requirements.
 Visit our Services page to learn more and schedule a screening appointment.

 Question: What are the current income eligibility requirements?

 Answer: The income eligibility is 200% of Federal Poverty Income Levels.
-For 2021, to become a patient, income from all sources cannot exceed:
+For 2023, to become a patient, the annual income from all sources cannot exceed:

 Question: What documentation do I need to provide for eligibility screening?

 Answer: Please download the list of required eligibility screening documents here.

 Question: What if I have insurance like Medicare or Medicaid, can I still be a patient?

 Answer: Generally, only uninsured adults between the ages of 18 and 64 can be patients at VIM Clinic.
 Once a person turns 65, they are eligible for Medicare insurance and are transitioned to private practice.
 There are some instances where patients who have been temporarily provided “share the cost” or “medically needy” Medicaid can become patients.
 Please contact the eligibility screeners at 772-463-4128 to learn more.